JacenBoy/jacenboy.github.io/_posts/2022-03-01-pihole-on-android.md

 If you haven't installed it already, the first step is to get Termux.
 It seems like they really want you to just install it from GitHub, but it is available on F-Droid as well.
 Instructions for installing it are available in their GitHub repository.

 Termux uses `apt` for package management, but provides and recommends using [pkg](https://wiki.termux.com/wiki/Package_Management) for package management.
-We'll need to use pkg to install QEMU, but I'd reccommend setting up [OpenSSH](https://wiki.termux.com/wiki/Remote_Access#Using_the_SSH_server) as well so you can type commands on a full-sized keyboard instead of relying on your phone keyboard.
+We'll need to use pkg to install QEMU, but I'd recommend setting up [OpenSSH](https://wiki.termux.com/wiki/Remote_Access#Using_the_SSH_server) as well so you can type commands on a full-sized keyboard instead of relying on your phone keyboard.
 We'll be emulating an x86 CPU, so we'll grab that version of QEMU along with a collection of extra tools we'll need.

 ```bash
 pkg install qemu-system-x86-64-headless qemu-utils
 ```

-To help keep things tidy, I've created a dedicated diretcory for storing QEMU's files, so we'll created the disk image file for our VM to boot from in there.
+To help keep things tidy, I've created a dedicated directory for storing QEMU's files, so we'll created the disk image file for our VM to boot from in there.
 We’ll use the `qcow2` format, which has the advantage of taking up space as needed rather than allocating all of it at once at the cost of speed.
 If you really want that bit of extra performance, you can use the `raw` format instead.
 You can also adjust the maximum size of the disk as needed.

 ```bash
 cd qemu